 Your Success is our Mission!

-The Briner Academic Center is committed to helping you on your academic journey, even if that journey has taken a little detour due to the COVID-19 crises.
-Regardless, we are here and ready to help you through this time.
-Central’s incredible librarians and academic specialists are available to you as a resource and are excited to help you succeed.
+The Briner Academic Center is committed to helping you on your academic journey.
+Central’s incredible librarian and success center specialists are available to you as a resource and are excited to help you succeed.

 We encourage you to take advantage of our extensive online library resources and catalog.
-Enjoy complete online access to our library resources, including more than 30 databases covering all subject matter.
-Below you will find resources to assist you as you search.
+Online access to our library resources, includes more than 50 databases covering all subject matter.
+Below you will find resources to assist you as you search for your individual topic.

-To request help or to ask a question, fill out the ask a librarian form below or email them with the contact information provided.
+To request help or to ask a question, fill out the Request Help form below or email us with the contact information provided.